A massive list of all the best and most essential accessories and gear for the Canon RP.

 Cleaning Accessories

-Cleaning accessories are some accessories you often overlook then hate yourself for not having them.
-Since the EOS RP is a mirrorless camera you’re going to have to get a little bit better about maintaining the sensor and keeping it free of dust.
+Cleaning accessories are some that you often overlook and then hate yourself for not having.
+Since the EOS RP is a mirrorless camera, you’re going to have to get a little bit better about maintaining the sensor and keeping it free of dust.

 Rocket Air Blaster